 Those who join Saffron Strand become members of our intentional community, which is dedicated to getting all members back to work.
 Membership in Saffron Strand is free and involves voluntary on-the-job training during normal business hours to help run the organization, including its annual national Homeless Workforce Conference.

-Since 2009, Saffron Strand has provided direct services to more than 250 homeless and very low-income people in Richmond and other San Francisco Bay Area communities, all of whom were chronically unemployed.
-In June 2014, Saffron Strand had:
+From 2009 to 2018, provided direct services to thousands of homeless and very low-income people in Richmond and other San Francisco Bay Area communities, all of whom were chronically unemployed.
+By the close of 2017, more than 350 members had been employed for two years or more and enjoyed a stable housing situation.

-Saffron Strand membership consists of 66% African Americans, 18% Caucasians, 8% Hispanics, 6% Asians, 2% Native Americans.
-In age, 42% are 18-35 years, 36% are 36-55 years, and 22% are 56 or more years.
-Membership includes single parents with dependent children, formerly incarcerated persons, and people with alcohol, drug abuse, and mental health problems.
+In Richmond, CA, Saffron Strand membership consisted of 66% African Americans, 18% Caucasians, 8% Hispanics, 6% Asians, 2% Native Americans.
+In age, 42% were 18-35 years, 36% were 36-55 years, and 22% were 56 or more years.
+Membership included single parents with dependent children, formerly incarcerated persons, and people with alcohol, drug abuse, and mental health problems.

 Despite their diverse personal challenges and serious obstacles to employment, Saffron Strand members seek economic independence earned through productive work.
 They want the respect, dignity, and trust that work can provide.